blabla1337/skf-flask/skf/markdown/code_examples/django/46-code_example--RFD_and_file_download_injection_prevention--.md

 				raise Http404

 	"""
-	The second example is for whenever you are providing users with fixed downloads such as manuals etc. We do not only check if the file just exists, because that would allow an attacker to also download important other files from your server, so instead we whitelist them.
+	The seccond example is for whenever you are providing users with fixed downloads such as manuals etc. We do not only check if the file just exists, because that would allow an attacker to also download important other files from your server, so instead we whitelist them.